 - Unauthorized and wrongful alteration or manipulation of HHMI systems or databases;

-- Deliberately reviewing confidential HHMI files without appropriate permission, or deliberately forwarding confidential HHMI files to others without appropriate permission;
+- Deliberately reviewing confidential HHMI files, such as files that include confidential information about HHMI’s banking, procurement, or investment relationships or transactions, or files that include personal information of other HHMI employees, without appropriate permission, or deliberately forwarding confidential HHMI files to others without appropriate permission;

-- Misappropriating or misusing HHMI resources, including investment assets or HHMI’s relationships with suppliers, for personal gain;
+- Misappropriating or misusing HHMI resources, including investment assets or HHMI’s relationships with suppliers;

 - Knowingly authorizing or receiving payment or reimbursement by HHMI for goods not received, expenses not incurred, or services not performed;